Omaramos16/omaramos16.github.io/index.md

 ### 🚀 Embedded Systems \| Robotics \| Hardware-Software Integration 🚀   <!-- omit in toc -->

-I am a **Stanford University M.S. in Mechanical Engineering and B.S. in Computer Science graduate**.
-My work revolves around real-time firmware development, embedded architectures, and motion control for intelligent automation, smart devices, and mechatronic systems.
+I’m a **Stanford M.S./B.S. graduate in Mechanical Engineering & Computer Science with expertise in embedded systems, robotics, and real-time software**.
+My work focuses on integrating firmware, hardware, and control systems for sensor-driven and electromechanical applications, with a strong background in system architecture, communication protocols, and embedded validation.

-I am **seeking opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute to firmware development, system integration, and intelligent control systems.
-If you're working on exciting projects in these areas, I’d love to connect!
+**I’m looking for opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute to firmware development, system integration, and intelligent automation.
+If you’re working on exciting projects in these areas, I’d love to connect!

 <div class="contact-buttons">
   <a href="mailto:ramos16@alumni.stanford.edu" class="contact-button">📩 Email Me</a>